tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 **Important note:** Keep in mind that when the above warning occurs, it doesn't necessarily mean the site is harmful, it just means that there is a matching filter in the selected filter lists.
 You decide whether the site is safe, and whether disabling strict blocking permanently for the site is appropriate.

+**Tip:** If you wish, you may entirely disable strict blocking everywhere by adding the rule `no-strict-blocking: * true` to the _My rules_ pane in the dashboard (don't forget to click _Commit_ to make the rule stick).

 ***

 ##### No cosmetic filtering